What-Zit-Tooya/Ad-Block/README.md

 # WhatZitTooya's Ad-Block
-Supplementary filter to block Mobile Ads, Logs & Tracking.
+Personal supplementary filter to block Mobile Ads, Logs & Tracking.
 You still need 3rd party Ad-Block filter list like AdGuard Base, AdGuard DNS filter, and others to make your Ad-Blocker stronger.

 Also there are additional blocklist for Xiaomi, Huawei, Oppo (maybe Realme too), Infinix, Samsung and Meizu.